EMF Meters

 Recommended List of EMF Meters and Instruments

 For those of you who would like to take your own measurements of EMFs in your home or office, I have put together the following list of recommended affordable EMF meters and instruments that will give you reliable readings of the various EMFs that we consider to be potentially harmful.
-Naturally you can spend much more money than you would need to purchase the meters I recommend below, and if your budget allows this, you should certainly do so.
-More expensive meters don’t have the limitations that some of the meters below do have, however the meters mentioned below will give you accurate readings for home use.
+There is a range of cost for consumer meters from entry-level meters that are affordable but have limitations to those that give more accurate readings but cost more.
+If your budget allows it, I would recommend that you pay more for more accurate meters.

 To view videos in which Oram shows how to use various affordable EMF meters, as well as to purchase those meters from EMF Help Center, click here.
 (Once on the EMF Help Center website, scroll down below each meter to see the links to the videos.)

-To see a list of links to EMF Meters and Instruments and EMF-shielding products that Oram recommends, go to my Store page by clicking here.
+To see a list of links to EMF Meters and Instruments and EMF-shielding products that I recommend, go to my Store page by clicking here.

 Introduction